Hermanu Widjaja, Hermanu

 Abstract

-The Berbak Delta in Jambi Province, Indonesia, underwent large-scale peatland reclamation in the 1970s to develop rice fields through a transmigration program.
-Initially, rice production averaged 3–4 tons/ha but declined to less than 1 ton/ha due to the conversion of peat soils into acid sulfate soils.
-This decline was attributed to soil acidification resulting from pyrite oxidation, leading to a decrease in soil pH.
+The Berbak Delta in Jambi Province, Indonesia, underwent large-scale peatland reclamation in the 1970s as part of a transmigration program to develop rice fields.
+Initially, rice production averaged 3–4 tons/ha but declined to less than 1 Mg ha-1 due to the conversion of peat soils into acid sulfate soils.
+This decline was attributed to soil acidification from pyrite oxidation, which lowered soil pH.
 Currently, rice cultivation persists in areas near rivers influenced by tidal brackish water.
-In response to declining yields, a technological package for acid sulfate soil management, including canal water management, pH improvement, and fertilizer application, was introduced.
-This increased rice yields to over 5 tons/ha in a 100-ha pilot project in 2005.
+In response to declining yields, a technological package for acid sulfate soil management was introduced, including canal water management, pH improvement, and fertilizer application.
+It increased rice yields to over 5 Mg ha-1 in a 100-ha pilot project in 2005.
 However, by 2008, farmers began shifting to oil palm plantations due to higher income potential.
-This study examines the land-use change from rice fields to oil palm plantations and its impact on the livelihoods of the Berbak Delta communities.
+This study examines land-use change from rice fields to oil palm plantations and its impact on the livelihoods of communities in the Berbak Delta.
 Land cover change analysis from 2013 to 2023 revealed a decrease in rice fields from 58.30% to 25.79% and an increase in oil palm plantations from 15.37% to 55.70%.
-Oil palm cultivation has demonstrated sustainability on reclaimed acid sulfate soils, leading to economic prosperity through improved infrastructure, housing, and increased private vehicle ownership.
+Oil palm cultivation has demonstrated sustainability on reclaimed acid sulfate soils, leading to economic prosperity through improved infrastructure and housing, as well as increased private vehicle ownership.